-Nancy graduated Sarah Lawrence College in 1957 and was a member of the Smith College exchange program in Madrid from 1955-1956.
-Her diverse background includes inventor; researcher at MIT and Harvard Medical School; founding director of Permobil of Americal, (today renamed USA Permobil) the world’s leading computerized wheelchair company; lecturer; writer and specialty in dyslexia and other learning differences.
-She currently has two books on the market: SOMETHING’S NOT RIGHT: One family’s struggle with learning disabilities and THE LELEWER LEGACY, Traditions of a Loving Family, and she edited, annotated and published her great-Grandfather’s autobiography: The Autobiography of David Lelewer.
+Ms. Sonnabend graduated Sarah Lawrence College in 1957 and was a member of the Smith College exchange program in Madrid from 1955-1956.
+Her diverse background includes inventor; researcher at MIT and Harvard Medical School; founding director of Permobil of America (today renamed USA Permobil), the world’s leading computerized wheelchair company; lecturer; writer and specialist in dyslexia and other learning differences.
+She currently has three books on the market: SOMETHING’S NOT RIGHT: One family’s struggle with learning disabilities, THE LELEWER LEGACY, Traditions of a Loving Family, and she edited, annotated and published her great-Grandfather’s autobiography: The Autobiography of David Lelewer.
 In addition Nancy has two chapters in AGING WISELY . . .
 Wisdom of Our Elders published by Jones & Bartlett LEARNING in June 2017.

-Nancy lives in Boston, MA, has four grown children and eight grandchildren.
-She was appointed to the HLAA Board of Trustees in June 2010.
+Ms. Sonnabend was appointed to the HLAA Board of Trustees in June 2010.